corp-gp/active_dry_form/README.md

-Since under the hood active_dry_form are installed dry-validation and dry-monads , action view, active model and action controller.
+Since under the hood active_dry_form are installed dry-validation, dry-monads, action view, active model and action controller.
 You do not have to worry about validations, error handling, and writing complex business logic in models.